 The collection comments: 'Although not attributed to Etty in our records, I have always considered that this was likely to be by William Etty but have no solid evidence.'

 This discussion is now closed.
-The portrait has been attributed to William Lindley (1833–1912) of Grenoside (a northern suburb of Sheffield).
+The artist record has been updated from ‘unknown’ to ‘style of William Etty (1787–1849)'.

 Thank you to everyone who contributed to the discussion.
 To anyone viewing this discussion for the first time, please see below for all the comments that led to this conclusion.